 Similar to the Align Shorts, these are incredibly comfortable, even when not pregnant.
 When I’m riding the Peloton, I prefer the Align Leggings or Align Crops for a little more coverage vs. the Align Shorts.
 It’s a bit uncomfortable if my inner thighs rub against the saddle.
 Which makes me think… I bet the Align Shorts 8″ or 10″ inseam would be PERFECT since even with AC, it can get toasty with the summer sun coming in!

-This Brooks Juno Bra has been the best sports bra I’ve found since I’ve gone up in bra size.
+The Brooks Juno Bra and this bra from Amazon have been the best sports bra I’ve found since I’ve gone up in bra size.
 Almost immediately after getting pregnant, I went from a B/C cup to a D/E cup!!!
+(And now, at 40 weeks pregnant the E cup bras barely fit!)
 For my t-shirt bras, I simply sized up in the cup and band of my usual bras.
-But finding a good sports bra was much harder!
+But finding a good sports bra was much harder.

 Pregnancy-specific workout clothes